 The Company and its subsidiaries offer services that provide electric power to business operators' factories, office buildings and other facilities.
 Revenues from electric power supply by purchasing electricity or running power plants are recognized over the contracted distribution period with customers, since customers simultaneously receive and consume all of the benefits provided by the Company and its subsidiaries as the Company and its subsidiaries perform.
 The value transferred to customers is directly measured based on electricity usage by customers.
 Furthermore, certain subsidiaries are running waste processing facilities.
-Revenues from resources and waste processing business are primarily recognized over the service contract period with customers, since customers simultaneously receive and consume all of the benefits provided by the subsidiaries perform.
-The value transferred to customers are primarily recognized over the service contract period with customers, since customers simultaneously receive and consume all of the benefits provided by the subsidiaries perform.
+Revenues from resources and waste processing business are primarily recognized over the service contract period with customers, since customers simultaneously receive and consume all of the benefits provided by the subsidiaries as the subsidiaries perform.
 The value transferred to customers is directly measured based on the amount of resources and waste to be processed.